microsoft/playwright/README.md

 | WebKit | 13.0.4 | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | Firefox |73.0b3 | :white_check_mark: | :white_check_mark: | :white_check_mark: |

-Headless is supported for all browsers on all platforms.
+Our primary goal with Playwright is to improve automated UI testing by eliminating flakiness, improving the speed of execution and offering insights into the browser operation.
+Headless is supported for all the browsers on all platforms.
 This includes support for the new Microsoft Edge browser, which is based on Chromium.

 ### Installation